 Price Ranges by Star Rating

 Hotel prices in Orlando, Florida, vary greatly by star rating, reflecting the diverse options available for travelers in 2026.
-Understanding these price ranges helps you choose the right fit for your journey—whether you seek budget amenities or luxury experiences.
+Understanding these price ranges helps you choose the right fit for your trip, whether you need basic lodging, family convenience, or a resort-style experience.

 - 1–2 star hotels: $70 to $180 per night